 Everyday accounts of women’s intuition

-Let’s look at women’s intuition in ordinary wants and decisions to show it’s an everyday phenomenon…
+Let’s look at women’s intuition when it’s an everyday phenomenon…

 Following her hunch

-The thought came, not long after, to give a helpful friend $100.
+Not long after, she had this thought about giving a helpful friend $100.
 Her friend was not convinced and told her to wait and see.

 Intuition…simply points the way